Administrative, Institutional and Legal Arrangements

 - Providing the technical leadership with specific reference to plan implementation and possible revision within the changing socio-economic circumstances.

-The central government has over the years taken a keen interest in the district development due primarily to the fact that the development parameters of the district should conform to the national development agenda.
+The central government has over the years taken a keen interest in the district development due primarily to the fact that the development parameters of the assembly should conform to the national development agenda.
 For this reason central government transfers in respect of wages and salaries and ceded revenue as a source of development funding for the district should continue and be increased.
 Release of such funds should be done on regular basis and on schedule.